saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/dashboard.md

 <img src={useBaseUrl('/img/test-fairy/using-tf/dashboard-crashes.png')} alt="dashboard crashes"/>

 The **CRASHES** tab displays crashes aggregated by stack trace.
 You can filter the list by app, version, and timeframe.
 Each crash is aggregated after symbolication (if possible) and appears on a separate line.
-It is possible that unsymbolicated crashes will appear in separate lines, one for each crash.
+Unsymbolicated crashes may appear in different lines, one for each crash.

 ### **USER FEEDBACK** Tab

 <img src={useBaseUrl('/img/test-fairy/using-tf/dashboard-feedbacks.png')} alt="dashboard feedbacks"/>

-The **USER FEEDBACK** tab displays user feedback submitted using the shake to report feature.
-The feedback is linked to the session in which it was created, and contains a screenshot, the text the user entered, and the reporter's email (which can be different from the user identified in the session).
+The **USER FEEDBACK** tab displays user feedback submitted using the shake-to-report feature.
+The feedback is linked to the session in which it was created and contains: - A screenshot. - The text the user entered. - The reporter's email (which can be different from the user identified in the session).

 Each issue can be linked to a bug tracking system by clicking the **CREATE BUG** button in the **ISSUE** column.
-Apps that are already connected to a bug tracking system will display the issue link/number inside the button.
+Apps already connected to a bug-tracking system will display the issue link/number inside the button.